 In short, the lack of access to electronic communication is not a valid excuse for the failure to respond to a request, perform an assignment, or meet a deadline.

-Anyone who feels that he or she has been sexually harassed should follow the appropriate grievance procedure for her or his job category.
-Students should follow the student grievance procedure of the college in which they are enrolled.
+Students should also follow the student grievance procedure of the college in which they are enrolled.
 Students in the College of Pharmacy and Health Sciences should report all concerns to the Associate Dean for Academic and Student Affairs.

 As part of the pharmacy curriculum, students are required to participate in the College's experiential education program.
 This experiential education program provides students with various opportunities to apply their emerging knowledge and skills in pharmacy in real world health care environments.
 As future healthcare professionals, students will be working with patients in a variety of settings such as long term care facilities, hospitals, clinics, and community pharmacies.
 While participating in the experiential education program, students are registered as pharmacy interns and participate as vital members of the healthcare team.

 The Occupational Safety and Health Administration of the federal government has provided recommendations for the immunization of healthcare workers.
 These guidelines are designed to protect healthcare workers from diseases that they may be exposed to in the course of their professional work.
 Since pharmacy students are working as healthcare professionals in-training and are exposed to patients through their experiential education activities, the College and its affiliated healthcare facilities have adopted the OSHA immunization guidelines as a requirement for all students entering the Pharmacy program.

 All students are required to provide documentation to the College of current immunizations prior to starting classes:

 Measles/Mumps/Rubella Measles - Two doses of measles vaccination are required.
 The first must be after the first birthday and after December 31,1967.
 The second must be after December 31, 1979.